sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 > [!NOTE]
 > This policy is only enforced in Windows 10 Pro, Business, Enterprise, and Education editions and not supported in Windows 10 Mobile.

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-Specifies any value between 1 and 100 (in percentage) to allow the device to upload data to LAN and Group peers while on batter power.
+Specifies any value between 1 and 100 (in percentage) to allow the device to upload data to LAN and Group peers while on battery power.
 Uploads will automatically pause when the battery level drops below the set minimum battery level.
 The recommended value to set is 40 (for 40%) if you allow uploads on battery.

 <p style="margin-left: 20px">The default value is 0.